boldthemes/wp-juggler-client/README.md

 2. Install WP Juggler Client plugins on sites you want to control and manage
 3. Register and activate your sites on your server with a single mouse click

+### Complete User Documentation ###

+You can find the complete User Documentation on this link: [https://documentation.bold-themes.com/wp-juggler/](https://documentation.bold-themes.com/wp-juggler/) but you can also find the Getting Started intructions below.

 ## Getting Started Guide ##

 ### Install plugins ###